Military history of Zimbabwe: Shona rule

-Around the 8th and 9th centuries the Bantu-speaking Shona (Gokomere, Sotho-Tswana and related tribes) arrived from the north and both the San and the early ironworkers were driven out.
-This group gave rise to the maShona tribes, and probably also gave rise to the Lemba people through a merger with descent from the ancient Jews who arrived in this region via Sena in Yemen.
+Around the 4th century the Bantu-speaking Shona (Gokomere, Sotho-Tswana and related tribes) arrived from the north and both the San and the early ironworkers were driven out.
 By the 15th century, the Shona had established a strong empire, known as the Munhumutapa Empire (also called Monomotapa or Mwene Mutapa Empire), with its capital at the ancient city of Zimbabwe -- Great Zimbabwe.
 This empire ruled territory now falling within the modern states of Zimbabwe (which took its name from this city) and Mozambique, but the empire was split by the end of the 15th century with southern part becoming the Urozwi Empire.

 The Portuguese began their attempts to subdue the Shona states as early as 1505 but were confined to the coast until 1513.
-The states were also torn apart by rival factions and trade in gold was gradually replaced by a trade in slaves.
-The empire finally collapsed in 1629 and never recovered.
+The empire finally collapsed in 1629 and later became the rozvi empire.
 Remnants of the government established another Mutapa kingdom in Mozambique sometimes called Karanga, who reigned in the region until 1902.